emjuliet/thesis/README.md

 The code for this thesis can be found in the thesis_code.Rmd file.
 The uploading of the datasets can also be found in the files Global_Bleaching_Data.Rmd and Bleach_and_Mortality.Rmd.

+My written report can be found at https://www.overleaf.com/read/krpcnjtzkzfd.